Maryland expands vaccine eligibility as of Tuesday; everyone over 16 eligible by April 27

 The state is trying to address both issues, developing additional mass vaccination sites, targeting harder-to-reach communities and launching a pilot program that allows primary care physicians to give shots to patients in their offices.

-“We’re building an infrastructure step by step,” Health Secretary Dennis Schrader said in an interview Thursday morning. .
-And then when the vaccines really ramp up, it’ll just explode
+“We’re building an infrastructure step by step,” Health Secretary Dennis Schrader said in an interview Thursday morning.
+And then when the vaccines really ramp up, it’ll just explode.”

 Asked how he would avoid the frustration brought on by demand far outstripping supply of appointments, Schrader said the state was “running analytics” and still in the process of determining how to avoid it.